personal injury lawyers

 While teenagers or young drivers make up the most part of distracted driving accidents statistics, even experienced drivers have been involved in one.

-Studies also suggest that people of all ages have engaged in this type of dangerous behavior at some point in their lives.
+Studies also suggest that people of all ages have engaged in this dangerous behavior at some point.
 In essence, distracted drivers come of all ages, gender, or backgrounds.
-And they have caused a wide range of accidents, from minor fender benders to multiple vehicle crashes.
+And they have caused many accidents, from minor fender benders to multiple vehicle crashes.

 What Evidence Suggest Distracted Driving